 Each system has its good and bad sides.

-For example, the European system ensures every fan a very fierce competition each year; nevertheless, it creates lot of uncertainty making it difficult for owners to invest.
-On the other hand, the US system ensures a global economic stability; but it also creates a very unfavorable tactic called ‘tanking’.
+For example, the European system ensures every fan a very fierce competition each year; nevertheless, it creates a lot of uncertainty making it difficult for owners to invest.
+On the other hand, the US system ensures global economic stability; but it also creates a very unfavorable tactic called ‘tanking’.
 ‘Tanking’ is a team’s intent to do less than everything it can to win.
 As their revenues are shared, the money keeps flowing and the team will be able to pick the potential next All-star player to the upcoming draft.
 The draft allows to worst teams to choose the bests young players out of college.
 Such a chance can be life-changing for a team, such as in 1997 when the San Antonio Spurs picked Tim Duncan, leading them to 5 Championship wins.
 The draft system was first created to ensure each league a rotation of talents and winning teams over the long run.
-The Philadelphia Sixers (NBA) with its 47 wins for 199 loses over the last 3 years are now using ‘tanking’ in order to stack the odds.
+For example, in 2016, the Philadelphia Sixers (NBA) with its 47 wins for 199 losses over the previous 3 years, reportedly resorted to ‘tanking’ in order to stack the odds.

 When we have a set of players that can carry us deep, that’s the only way to get where we’re going.

 Sam Hinkie, former GM of the Philadelphia Sixers.